 Culture Briefings show the enduring qualities of a people as well as their present preoccupations.
 They analyze a country's culture and show why things are the way they are.
 They delve into a people's character, values, beliefs and customs.
 You discover the people's home, family and religious life as well as how they make a living, educate their children and spend their leisure time.
 You find out about the culture's artistic endeavors and its political ways.
 And you learn of the problems the people face and how they handle them.

 No other single publication gives you the information found in a Culture Briefing.
-Published by the Geotravel Research Center for a growing list of nations, these briefings are essential tools for study abroad students, leisure and business travelers, researchers, teachers and secondary and university students, providing current, in-depth information that helps to understand the customs and ways of people in the world's cultures.
+Published by the Geotravel Research Center for a growing list of nations, these briefings are essential tools for study abroad students, leisure and business travelers, researchers, teachers and secondary and university students.

 Travelers get to know the people